shines77/vpn-shell-for-openconnect/README.md

 ## Last modifications

+This code is modified by repository of `sorinipate`'s : [\[vpn-up-for-openconnect\]](https://github.com/sorinipate/vpn-up-for-openconnect).

+The following modifications have been made:

 - reformat all code style, refactor some variable name
 - reformat all the space characters to [Tab] character, although I prefer to use space characters
 - change the path of the PID file and log file, like "/run/xxxxx.pid", "/tmp/xxxxx.log"